-Scientists and engineers at Northwestern began working in this field in the early 1990s, but it wasn’t until the university made the bold strategic decision to establish the International Institute for Nanotechnology (or IIN), that these efforts began to pay off.
-Established in 2000 as an umbrella organization to coalesce the nanotechnology efforts across campus, today the IIN represents and unites more than $600 million in nanotechnology research, educational programs, and supporting infrastructure.
+Scientists and engineers at Northwestern began working in this field in the early 1990s, but it wasn’t until the university made the bold, strategic decision to establish the International Institute for Nanotechnology (IIN) that these efforts began to pay off.
+Established in 2000 as an umbrella organization to coalesce the nanotechnology efforts across campus, today the IIN represents and unites more than $1 billion in nanotechnology research, educational programs, and supporting infrastructure.

 The IIN has also had an economic impact.
-Since its inception, more than 1,800 products and systems have been commercialized world-wide, and 20 start-up companies have been launched that have attracted over $700 million in venture capital funding.
+Since its inception, more than 2,000 products and systems have been commercialized worldwide, and 23 start-up companies have been launched that have attracted over $1 billion in venture capital funding.

-These are areas where researchers at Northwestern’s IIN are already working.
-Because the truth is – nanotechnology is still in its infancy.
+These are areas in which researchers at Northwestern’s IIN are already working because the truth is that nanotechnology is still in its infancy.
 We still have a long way to go.

 Like the scientific and engineering breakthroughs of the early 20th century, nanotechnology will bring dramatic and positive improvements to the everyday lives of people throughout the world in the years to come.
 For the past decade, Northwestern has been leading and shaping that extraordinary transformation.